-This report will document the overall implementation status and detailed test results for WOFF 2.0.
+This report documents the overall implementation status and detailed test results for WOFF 2.0.

-Decoders take a WOFF 2.0 stream and decode it to a TrueType or OpenType font or font Collection.
+A decoder takes a WOFF 2.0 stream and decodes it to a TrueType or OpenType font or font Collection.
 Testing assumes that the decoded font is available for inspection and comparison with a correct font.

 Known decoders include:

 - Google Chrome (36+), Chrome for Android(36+), Opera (24+), Samsung Internet (4+), QQ Browser (1.2+) (all Blink-based)

 - Safari (10+, on Sierra or later) and iOS safari (10.2+)

 The support on iOS and on MacOS appears to be platform-level rather than at the browser level.
 All user agents appear to use the Google WOFF2 library; Chrome and Firefox also use the OpenType Sanitizer.

 Authoring tools, (which may be command-line, gui-based, or Web services) take an OpenType or Truetype font or font Collection and emit a valid WOFF 2.0 stream.